John II of France: Physical health

-The image of a "warrior king" probably emerged from the courage he displayed at the Battle of Poitiers, where he dismounted to fight in the forefront of his surrounded men with a poleaxe in his hands, as well as the creation of the Order of the Star.
-This was guided by political need, as John was determined to prove the legitimacy of his crown, particularly as his reign, like that of his father, was marked by continuing disputes over the Valois claim from both Charles II of Navarre and Edward III of England.
-From a young age, John was called to resist the decentralising forces affecting the cities and the nobility, each attracted either by English economic influence or the reforming party.
-He grew up among intrigue and treason, and in consequence he governed in secrecy only with a close circle of trusted advisers.
+The claim that John continually suffered from ill health is uncorroborated in primary sources.
+Secondary sources such as those from Françoise Autrand and Jean Deviosse suggest John's health was not robust, citing limited participation in physical activities during his time in captivity and his death from an unspecified illness.

 Personal relationships

 He took as his wife Bonne of Bohemia and fathered 11 children in eleven years.

 Due to his close relationship with his favourite Charles de la Cerda, partisans of Charles II of Navarre derided the king for "having no other God than him".
 La Cerda was given various honours and appointed to the high position of connetable when John became king; he accompanied the king on all his official journeys to the provinces.
 La Cerda's rise at court excited the jealousy of the French barons, several of whom stabbed him to death in 1354.
 La Cerda's fate paralleled that of Edward II of England's Piers Gaveston and John II of Castile's Álvaro de Luna; the position of a royal favourite was a dangerous one.
 John's grief on La Cerda's death was overt and public.